30+ Stunning Crochet Stitches

 The Star Stitch is a gorgeous textured stitch that looks complicated, but is actually really easy once you learn how.
 This is one of those amazing crochet stitches that really speaks to my heart.
 This would look great in a hat or scarf crochet project.

 Blanket Stitch.
 Yes.
 Seriously.
 Someone actually named this crochet stitch the Blanket Stitch!
 I kinda love that the top edge looks like a bunch of crochet chains in a soft wave!
 This great tutorial by Mama in a Stitch is going have you thinking all sorts of blanket thoughts.
-I see so many great possibilities with this stitch.
-It would look great in a solid color or an ombre.
-It would also make a great scarf.
-Fun!

 The linen stitch is another stitch with an identity crisis.
 You might know it by another name.
 Me?
 I know it as the stitch my grandmother used for scrap afghans.
 She’d make oodles of squares and when she ran out of yarn, she’d make a square with whatever colors she had—matching or not!
-Then she’s crochet them all into one amazingly warm bit of goodness.
+Then she would crochet them all into one amazingly warm bit of goodness.
 Love that!

 Did this Waistcoat stitch aka the knit stitch by Make and Do Crew fool you into thinking it was NOT crochet?
 This little stitch gets its amazing effect by one simple change in where you work a single crochet.
 Amazing, right?